jimmoffitt/developer_advocate.blog/metadataEvolution/search_timeline.md

 Below is a timeline of when [Full-Archive Search API Operators](http://support.gnip.com/apis/search_full_archive_api/rules.html#Operators) begin matching.
 In some cases Operator matching begins well *after* a 'communication convention' becomes commonplace on Twitter.
 For example, @Replies emerged as a user convention in 2006, but did not become a 'first-class' *object* or *event* with 'supporting' JSON until early 2007.
 Accordingly, matching on @Replies in 2006 requires an examination of the Tweet body, rather than relying on the ```to``` and ```in_reply_to_status_id``` PowerTrack Operators.

 The details provided here were generated using Full-Archive Search, and were informed by the Twitter timeline provided [HERE](https://github.com/jimmoffitt/developer_advocate.blog/blob/master/metadataEvolution/twtr_evolution.md).
+This timeline is not 100% complete or precise.
+If you identify another filtering/metadata "born on date" fundamental to your use-case, please let us know.

 #### 2006
  + March 26 - ```lang:```